Government College, Kottayam

 Government College Kottayam is an arts and science college run by the state government of Kerala, India.
 It is affiliated to the Mahatma Gandhi University and is located in Nattakom, close to Kottayam in central Kerala.

-It was established in 1972 and situated in the outskirts of Kottayam.
+The college was established in 1972 in the outskirts of Kottayam.
 The institute has three research centres, six postgraduate programmes and ten undergraduate programmes.
-The college functions under the Department of Collegiate Education, Government of Kerala.
+The college functions under the Department of Collegiate Education of the Government of Kerala.
 It is the only government-owned Arts and Science College in Kottayam district.
 The college is affiliated to Mahatma Gandhi University, Kottayam and is included under sections 2(f) and 12B of the University Grants Commission (UGC).
 The college was graded A by the National Assessment and Accreditation Council (NAAC) after the second cycle of the reaccreditation of the college in 2016.

 History

 Government College, Kottayam was established by the Government of Kerala in 1972.
 The college was inaugurated by the then Chief Minister of Kerala, Hon.
 Shri.
 C. Achutha Menon.
 Foundations for the new building were laid in 1976 and it was inaugurated in 1980.
 New blocks were constructed in 1987 and 2007 and a women's hostel in 2012.

 The college has smart classrooms, EDUSAT, computerized library, INFLIBNET, and laboratories.
 Three new courses, M.A.
 Politics, M.Com. and B.A.
 English, were started in 2012.
 Undergraduate and postgraduate programmes are offered under the Choice Based Credit and Semester System of Mahatma Gandhi University.
 Along with the regular degree programmes, students can obtain a second degree qualification in a vocational subject under the Additional Skill Acquisition Programme of the Government of Kerala.